justunsix/debezium-tests/strimzi-kafka-connect-eventhubs/README.md

 Original files based on a split from this github repository https://github.com/lenisha/aks-tests/tree/master/oshift/strimzi-kafka-connect-eventhubs

-# Streaming CDC changes to Azure Event Hubs using Strimzi and Debezium
+# Streaming CDC changes to Azure Event Hubs using Strimzi and Debezium on Redhat Openshift

 Table of contents
 =================